learn-co-curriculum/dsc-intro-to-sets/README.md

 * Sets are iterable.
 * Sets are collections of lower level python objects (just like lists or dictionaries).

-documentations can be found here: https://docs.python.org/2/library/sets.html
+Documentation can be found here: https://docs.python.org/2/library/sets.html

 ## Sets and Set Operations: A Summative Example